 Conversely, one traditional LEGO icon is conspicuously absent from the broader Architecture theme: minifigures.
 That’s mainly by dint of its small scale and mature subject matter.
 The closest we’ve gotten is 21047 Las Vegas, which features a tiny Luxor Hotel.
 Its Great Sphinx of Giza puts an Egyptian crown piece to excellent use.

-Ultimately, the most desirable Architecture set may also be the most meta one.
+Ultimately, though, the most desirable Architecture set may also be the most meta one.
 In 2017 the LEGO Group released 21037 LEGO House, a scale recreation of its interactive attraction in Billund, Denmark.
 Its colourful, overlapping bricks recreate a highly distinctive structure, and a dream destination for many LEGO fans.

 Unlike the other sets, 21037 is rather tricky to acquire.
 The model is currently only available in the gift shop of the real thing; you currently have until the end of 2026 to pick up one for yourself.